Jonny05/waringio/content/posts/packaging-a-win32-app-for-intune.md

 ---
-title: "Deploying a Win32 App via Intune"
+title: "Packaging a Win32 App For Intune"
 date: 2022-12-29T15:28:33Z
 ---